Controlling Date.now and setTimeout in Jest

 Intent & Fast Resolution Path

-Root Cause Analysis: Jest’s default execution model relies on the host Node.js event loop, causing unpredictable Date.now() drift and setTimeout race conditions during parallel test runs.
+Root Cause: Jest’s default execution model relies on the host Node.js event loop, causing unpredictable Date.now() drift and setTimeout race conditions during parallel test runs.

 Exact Code Pattern: